“There are only two ways to live your life.

 Prayers, good wishes, and other acts of kindness and compassion.

 Prayers can be powerful, and have been integral to all enduring religious and spiritual traditions from time immemorial.
-Throughout recorded human history prayers have been offered by countless saints and sages and ordinary people of every religious or spiritual denomination.
+Throughout recorded human history prayers have been offered by countless saints and sages, and by ordinary people of every religious or spiritual denomination.

 Moreover, persuasive scientific evidence now confirms healing efficacy of prayer.
 So I am gratefully convinced that heartfelt prayers and good wishes of many people who cared about me helped my miraculous survival and healing.